 - Volunteer Training

-Next Hospice Volunteer Training to be Held in January 2018!
+Next Hospice Volunteer Training dates to be posted soon!

 Hospice Volunteer trainings are held on a Saturday from 9:00AM-4:00PM, and on the following Monday and Tuesday, from 6:00-8:00PM.
 All training sessions take place at the Hospice Center.